 Kuskokwim River Area

-Intermittently, projects that document the customary and traditional use of fisheries resources are conducted in Kuskokwim River communities by the Division of Subsistence.
+Intermittently, projects that document the customary and traditional use of fisheries resources are conducted in Kuskokwim River communities by the Subsistence Section.
 Community subsistence harvest surveys conducted by Subsistence Division with the approval of and in partnership with Village Councils\local governments’ document harvest amounts and information about the availability and abundance of resources.
 Local and Traditional Knowledge (LTK) research records what local people have observed and know about all aspects of the resources based on knowledge shared from one generation to the next.
-This research is reported in Division of Subsistence Technical Papers and helps resource managers make informed decisions.
+This research is reported in Subsistence Section Technical Papers and helps resource managers make informed decisions.